vkocubinsky/SublimeTableEditor/README.rst

 Settings
 --------

-By default table recognition is on for all syntaxes and some keys override by SublimeTextEditor.
+By default table editor is available for all syntaxes.
 In most cases it is what you want, but for some cases it is not that you want.
 There are 2 approach to fix this
 - disable table editor for some specific syntaxes
-- disable table editor for all syntaxes and enable for some specific
+- disable table editor for all syntaxes and enable for some specific syntaxes

 **Disable table editor for some specific syntaxes**